 Instagram prioritizes showing you content that is similar to what you have viewed in the past.
 They use your past interactions with posts and potentially image recognition software to accomplish this.

-Example: if you look at posts of dogs more than anything else, Instagram will prioritize showing you posts of dogs.
+Example: if you look at posts of arts and illustrations more than anything else, Instagram will prioritize showing you art posts.

 Instagram prioritizes showing you posts from people you are close to.
 It determines your relationships with people based on your interactions with them.
 This means that if you consistently Like and comment on a specific person’s posts, that person’s posts will be closer to the top of your feed.
 So, if you don’t want to miss someone’s posts, do not hesitate to interact with them on Instagram.

 It also consists of three factors: